byzyworks/tridymake-mscs-edition/README.md

 <div id="server-astree"/>

-### **Syntax Tree Mode Endpoint: `PUT /`**
+### **Syntax Tree Mode**

 Syntax tree mode has a lot in common with verbatim mode.
 Like verbatim mode, it is just as powerful by allowing Tridy code to be directly received by the server and, like it again, `PUT` is the only available method in this mode due to the abundance of possible operations that can be sent through a query in this mode.

 The difference is that, whereby Tridy code is received in verbatim mode, the Tridy code sent in syntax tree mode is not what one would normally think of as Tridy "code".
-Rather, it is the JSON-formatted abstract syntax tree that is generated by TridyDB following the steps of tokenization and parsing, but prior to the process of composition that would create or affect any database.
+Rather, it is the JSON-formatted abstract syntax tree that is generated by Tridymake following the steps of tokenization and parsing, but prior to the process of composition that would create or affect any database.

 While this tree is always 1:1 with any amount of (verbatim) Tridy code (considering all Tridy code gets turned to this before it actually executes), it also solves the problem that verbatim mode has, which is caused by it expecting the server to handle tokenization and parsing of Tridy code.
 Having the server receive the abstract syntax tree directly means that a client can continue performing the the tasks of tokenization and parsing to offload these tasks from the server, permit token carry, and permit feedback related to syntax errors.
 Meanwhile, the server would only have to deal with composition and storage of the results.

-Note that this is the same paradigm that TridyDB in client mode uses to communicate with its server.
+Note that this is the same paradigm that Tridymake in client mode uses to communicate with its server.

 | Query | Value Type | Description |
 | --- | --- | --- |